 Let's imagine a girl named Marie who is interested in lipstick shades.
 She types in "buy lipsticks online" in Google and finds your website.
-She checks out a couple of pages of lipstick and then she realises she has a meeting and clicks out of the site.
+She checks out a couple of pages of lipstick and then she realizes she has a meeting and clicks out of the site.

-If you have pixels installed, you can create a retargeted ad for your website visitor on a social network showing them more from the specific pages they viewed or the items they have shown interest in.
+If you have pixels installed, you can create a retargeted ad for your website visitors on a social network showing them more from the specific pages they viewed or the items they have shown interest in.

-This is how retargeting works but let's go into a little more depth and see which factors you need to consider when setting up your retargeting campaign.
+This is how retargeting works but lets go into a little more depth and see which factors you need to consider when setting up your retargeting campaign.

 So you have your ad networks chosen and you have a limited ad spend.
 You need to show these ads to a perfect audience - with minimum wastage.
 Where should your retargeting efforts be focused?